Which issues would you most highlight to someone new to your country?

 - significant changes to the rules for dismissal applicable to those hired after 7 March 2015; and

 - economic incentives for enterprises doing business (and hiring new employees) in Italy.

-Moreover, the laws approved in 2015 give employers the option to determine in advance the maximum cost of a dismissal.
+Moreover, the laws approved in 2015 grant employers the option of determining in advance the maximum cost of a dismissal.

 Is there any general advice you would give in the employment area?